-In some cases, you may experience urinary incontinence for a period of time.
+In some cases, you may have problems controlling urine (incontinence) for a period of time.
 You may need to take steps to protect your clothing and bedding.

 For nighttime urination, avoid drinking too much fluid before going to bed.
-Reduce the amount of coffee, other caffeinated beverages, and alcohol you drink.
+Cut down on the amount of liquids you drink that contain alcohol or caffeine.

 Call your health care provider right away if: